1Daniyar/Web_Quiz_Engine/README.md

 # Web_Quiz_Engine
-In this project, I will develop a multi-users web service for creating and solving quizzes.
+In this project, I developed a multi-users web service for creating and solving quizzes.

 1) Develop a simple JSON API that always returns the same quiz to be solved.
 The API supports two operations: getting the quiz and solving it by passing an answer.